datavane/datavines-website/docs/development/2-environment-preparation.md

 ### Start Service

-Start `DataVinesServer`
+Start `DatavinesServer`

 > add options in VM Options
  - `-Dspring.profiles.active=mysql`
  - `-Dlogging.config=classpath:server-logback.xml`

-When you see the log that `[INFO] 2022-04-10 12:29:05.447 io.datavines.server.DataVinesServer:[61] - Started DataVinesServer in 3.97 seconds (JVM running for 4.69)` in console，DataVinesServer started successfully.
+When you see the log that `[INFO] 2022-04-10 12:29:05.447 io.datavines.server.DatavinesServer:[61] - Started DatavinesServer in 3.97 seconds (JVM running for 4.69)` in console，DatavinesServer started successfully.